 Instructions

 - Start by lightly toasting sesame seeds on an iron skillet over medium heat**.
 Toast for about 4 minutes.
-After toasting, keep the seeds aside to bring to room temperature.
+After toasting, keep the seeds aside to bring them to room temperature.

 - Process oats in a food processor***till grainy and coarse in texture.
 Add the sesame seeds and pulse for around 10-15 times to mix well.